-Independently of VHBL, there might be a few games out on the PS3 or the Vita that you’d like to get in the US, either because they are cheaper there, or simply not available at all in your country.
-And maybe, like many of us, you’d rather not have Sony know your Credit card number anyway.
-The best way I’ve found to add US credit to my PSN wallet, despite me living outside of the US, is to get US PSN Codes instead of trying to go through Paypal or the Credit card route directly on the PSN.
+There might be a few games out on the PS4, PS3 or the Vita that you’d like to get in the US, either because they are cheaper there, or simply not available at all in your country.
+And maybe, like many of us, you’d rather not have Sony know your credit card number anyway.
+The best way I’ve found to add US credit to my PSN wallet, despite me living outside of the US, is to get US PSN Codes instead of trying to go through Paypal or the credit card route directly on the PSN.

 There are many places that sell US PSN Codes for people outside of the US, and we’ve mentioned a few here.
 Several of you were quick to note that we didn’t mention the best way of all: Amazon.
 Well that’s my bad because I could have sworn that Amazon was doing pretty drastic checks about your IP and your credit card when you purchase from them, but apparently I was wrong.

-Amazon started somewhat recently selling US PSN Cards.
-They have both $20 cards and $50 cards.
+Amazon have been selling digital US PSN Cards for a while now.
+They have both $20 cards and $50 cards (they even added $100 PSN cards recently for hardcore gamers out there).
 What’s really interesting about them is that they cost much less than the price you would have to pay to get those from other less respectable places, including eBay or others.
 As a matter of fact, PSN Cards on Amazon are even cheaper than face value! (well, 1 cent less, but still…)

-Basically the only thing to do to buy US PSN codes on Amazon even when you don’t live in the US, is to lie about your billing address.
+Basically the only thing to do to buy US PSN codes on Amazon even when you don’t live in the US, is to pretend your billing address is in the US.
 Now, your bank might not like that and reject the payment, but that hasn’t happened to me yet (and there is a solution for that too, see below).
 Here is a detailed way to do this:

 Step 2) If you don’t have an Amazon account, you should be able to create one quickly at the login step.
 Note that Amazon accounts are shared worldwide.
 If you already have an amazon account in France, UK, etc… it will work in the US (this is not true for China and Japan, where you will have to create another account)